-\Education 325.
+Education 325.
 Field Experience in a Multi-graded Classroom.
+(FE)

-30 hours of observation and teaching in a New Church school with multi-gradedclassrooms.
+30 hours of observation and teaching in a New Church school with multi-graded classrooms.
 Interactive journal required.
-To be taken before the end of third year.1 Credit.
-Fall, Winter, Spring.N.G.
-Phillips
+To be taken before the end of third year.

+1 Credit.
+Offered as needed.